Everything You Need to Know About 4K HDR TVs

 “When done well, HDR presents more natural illumination of image content,” says Claudio Ciacci, who heads the Consumer Reports TV testing program.
 “Though HDR demands a higher peak brightness from the TV, it doesn’t mean it has to present a blindingly bright image to the viewer.
 It simply means the TV has the brightness headroom needed to present the various elements in an image—a shadowy cave, sunlit facial highlights, a brightly lit lightbulb—at the brightness level that is required.”

-When HDR is at work, you’ll notice the texture of the brick on a shady walkway or nuances in the white clouds in a daytime sky.
+When HDR is at work, you’ll notice the texture of the brick on a shady walkway or subtle shading in the white clouds in a daytime sky.
+With an expanded dynamic range from white to black, you’re able to see more nuance, in both bright and dark areas of an image.

 Are All HDR TVs Created Equal?